 By using products machined from one piece, there’s no need for the fitting to be put in, as it’s already integral to the design.
 That means no welding, no corrosion and quicker installation times.

 Step four: reduce the number of valves

-Traditional multi valve hook ups valves are especially prone to vibration, and require support fabrication.
-Putting all the valves in one body (modular valves and Monoflanges) removes the need for additional support, is less vibration-susceptible and simultaneously reduces the amount of leak paths.
+Traditional multi-valve hookups valves are especially prone to vibration and require support fabrication.
+Putting all the valves in one body (modular valves and Monoflanges) removes the need for additional support, is less vibration-susceptible and simultaneously reduces the number of leak paths.
 Added with quicker install times, there’s potential for substantial cost savings.